purposeanalytics/census-aggregator-package/README.md

 # censusaggregate

-The goal of censusaggregate is to easily retrieve and aggregate Canadian census variables, and their breakdowns, across multiple (shared) geographies.
+The goal of censusaggregate is to easily retrieve and aggregate Canadian census vectors, and their breakdowns, across multiple (shared) geographies.

 ## Installation